Understand why it is absolutely OK to want to Lose Weight For New Year’s, and the secret to actually making it happen this year!

 Your weight is not an indicator of what a kind, loving, giving person you are.

-You weight is not an indicator of how incredibly intelligent and thoughtful you are.
+Your weight is not an indicator of how incredibly intelligent and thoughtful you are.

-Your weight is not an indicator of what a loving mother, sister, daughter, wife and friend that you are.
+Your weight is not an indicator of what a loving mother, sister, daughter, wife, and friend that you are.

-So then why are we letting our measured gravitational pull between our bodies and the earth have such an enormous impact on our perception of ourselves, our abilities and our greatest qualities?
+So, then why are we letting our measured gravitational pull between our bodies and the earth have such an enormous impact on our perception of ourselves, our abilities, and our greatest qualities?

-What would happen if we took all the energy we put into micromanaging our weight and put it into something more meaningful?
+Why do we put so much emphasis on such a meaningless measure?
+What would happen if we took all the energy we put into micromanaging our weight and put it into something more meaningful, like health-promoting behaviors?